zabealbe/can-cicd/README.md

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;└:page_with_curl: canconfig.json

 ### Configure network.json
-This file contains the description of all the network's messages.\
+This file similarly to the DBC format contains the full network definition in a custom json format\
 \
 The json structure is as follows:
 ```yaml